microteq/extended-gauge/README.md

 ## Installation

 ### HACS (recommended)
-not available on HACS, yet.
+Not available on HACS, yet.

 This is the recommended installation method.